 The SIB Swiss Institute of Bioinformatics is a unique success story at the frontier of life and computer science.
 When the Institute was founded in 1998, bioinformatics was still in its infancy, both in Switzerland and abroad.
 Today SIB is an independent non-profit foundation, recognized as being of public utility, which provides world-class bioinformatics to the national and international life science community.
 It is also the largest national bioinformatics network in Europe.

-SIB’s mission is to leads and coordinates the field of bioinformatics in Switzerland.
-Our data science experts join forces to advance biological and medical research and enhance health by:
+SIB’s mission is to lead and coordinate the field of bioinformatics in Switzerland.
+Our data science experts join forces to advance biological and medical research and enhance health.
+The Swiss Institute of Bioinformatics:

-- offering the national and international life sciences community a cutting-edge infrastructure in bioinformatics, including resources, expertise and services;
+- provides the national and international life science community with a state-of-the-art bioinformatics infrastructure, including services, resources, expertise; and

 SIB ON CAMPUS BIOTECH: FOCUS ON PERSONALISED HEALTH

-In this context, three groups from SIB dedicated to personalised health are working at Campus Biotech:
+In this context, three groups from SIB dedicated to personalized health are working at Campus Biotech: